 European Union Intellectual Property Office - (EUIPO)

 European Union pays significant attention to the issues of counterfeiting and piracy.
-In order to provide for and support the cooperation between competent national state bodies, the private sector and the institutions of the European Union in fighting the infringement of intellectual property rights, there has been established the European Observatory on Counterfeiting and Piracy, i.e. according to the new name the European Observatory on Infringements of Intellectual Property Rights.
-Originally established as an office of the European Commission, the European Observatory operates since 2011 at the European Union Intellectual Property Office - EUIPO, as an office of the European Union competent for registration of the European trademark and industrial design (the so called European Union trademark and design of the Community).
+In order to provide for and support the cooperation between competent national state authorities, the private sector and the institutions of the European Union in fighting the infringement of intellectual property rights, there has been established the European Observatory on Counterfeiting and Piracy, i.e. according to the new name the European Observatory on Infringements of Intellectual Property Rights.
+Originally established as an office of the European Commission, the European Observatory operates since 2012 at the European Union Intellectual Property Office - EUIPO, as an office of the European Union competent for registration of the European trademark and industrial design (the so-called European Union trademark and the Community design).
 The operation of the European Observatory aims at improving understanding of the intellectual property value and the proportions and influences of the infringements of these rights, as well as raising awareness of citizens about these issues; developing knowledge and best practice in protecting intellectual property rights in the public and the private sector, expertise in the rights enforcement procedures and adequate technical tools to prevent and resolve the cases of the rights infringement; developing cooperation and exchange of information on the rights infringements among the European Union Member States, as well as the international cooperation with third countries in this area.